programmatom/PhotoMunger/index.md

 Workflow 2: Enhancing Images "Scanned" via Point-and-Shoot Camera
 ---

 In lieu of a scanner, one might use a point-and-shoot camera to photograph pages of a document.
 It can be quick, but the quality of the images is usually well below that of scans made with a document scanner since cameras are designed for taking photographs rather than scanning printed pages and therefore make processing decisions that are inappropriate for print documents.
-Workflow 2 will demonstrate how to correct the various problems in a photographed document.
+Workflow 2 demonstrates how to correct the various problems in a photographed document.

+>**About Edge Detection:**
+>
+>The edge detector used for normalizing geometry and auto-cropping relies on differences in brightness and color between the material outside the page and the page itself.
+Because these photos tend to be dark it has to be fairly permissive about the brightness levels; it isn't able to detect the page edges on some surfaces.
+>
+>You can improve recognition by photographic pages on dark, color-saturated surface, such as a wood tabletop.

 Here is our initial document (click [here][6] for the full-sized sample file):